What Every Team Leader Should Know

 You can do two things to improve your employee’s opportunity to take responsibility

-- Identify all tasks in your team where you hand the task over to someone else to complete.
-(We call these hand offs) Then see which ones you could train your people to do.
+• Identify all tasks in your team where your team members hand the task over to someone else to complete.
+(We call these hand offs) Then see which of these hand offs you could train your people to complete the end to end task.

 Personal and professional growth